msi-ris/Tutorials/rnaseq_cmd_beta.md

    <div class="warn" markdown="1">

    Repeated rejections of your password could indicate a problem with your UMN account.
+Please contact the UMN Office of Information Technology at
+   <help@umn.edu> for assistance.
+If your account is fully activiated and you
-Please contact the MSI help desk at <help@msi.umn.edu> if you cannot get our servers to accept your user name and password.
+   still cannot log in to MSI systems, please contact the MSI help desk at
+   <help@msi.umn.edu>.

    </div>